Celestial Eye Goldfish — Carassius auratus auratus

 Natural Habitat: They inhabit the slow moving and stagnant waters of rivers, lakes, ponds, and ditches feeding on plants, detritus, small crustaceans, and insects.

-Recommended Aquarium Capacity: 20 — 30 gallon tank for your first goldfish and then increase the size of the tank by 10 gallons for each additional goldfish.
+Aquarium Size: 20 — 30 gallon tank for your first goldfish and then increase the size of the tank by 10 gallons for each additional goldfish.
 Bigger is better.

 Species Compatibility: Water-Bubble Eye Goldfish, Telescope Goldfish, and Lion head Goldfish